kalanggam/kalanggam/README.md

 Hi!
-My name is Gil.

-- I'm a student, writer, and hobbyist developer based in Lubbock and DFW
+My name is Gil, and I'm a student, writer, and hobbyist developer based in Lubbock and DFW
 - I'm mainly interested in game dev, but I'm looking to get into building native apps for desktop and mobile
 - I'm currently learning F# and Rust
 - You can follow me on Mastodon at [@kalanggam@tech.lgbt](https://tech.lgbt/@kalanggam)